a2go/web-workshop/setup/README.md

 golangci-lint run --fix ./...   # attempts to fix the problems the lintrs detect
 ```

 One of the nice things about golangci-lint is that it's highly configurable.
-The configurationg for this project can be found in the `.golangci.yaml` file in the top level directory.
+The configuration for this project can be found in the `.golangci.yaml` file in the top level directory.
 This can be especially valuable when choosing to ignore specific directories or apply special rules for a project or organization.
 The project adds new rules regularly, and in the near future will hopefully allow implementation of custom rules (currently on PR).

 [Click here for more information](https://github.com/golangci/golangci-lint)

 ## Debugging

 Most IDEs offer debugging built in, but in some situations that may not be sufficient, and not everyone wants to work within the confines of an IDE.
 [Delve](https://github.com/go-delve/delve) tends to be the debugger that most people use outside of IDEs.
-It's pretty simple and straitforward to use.
+It's pretty simple and strait forward to use.

 ## Public Release

 ### Go Get

 If you're putting your code on a public repo, your code is automatically available via the `go get` tool.
-By default, consumers will get your master branch, but you can improve that by adding versioning tags.
+By default, consumers will get your master branch, but you can improve that by adding version tags.
 Similarly, code that you store in private repos can be retrieved by anyone with access via `go get`, but they'll need to list the repo in the GOPRIVATE field of their `go env` to make sure the dependencies are pulled correctly.

 ### Goreleaser